zzskyy0301/MOT-bird-view/Meeting Presentations/Meeting One.md

 3) Multimodel: the model predict several possible trajectories associated with probabilities.
 The figure is an example.
 However, it usually has high computationally cost, which is unfriendly for realtime application.
 4) occupancy map: people need to assigning a grid map to a bird’s eye view presentation.  the occupancy of each cell in a  map of the driving environment is estimated for future time.
 The drawback of such approaches is that their prediction accuracy is limited by the size of the cells in the map.
 In this project, I would like to use unimodel output due to its accuary and efficiency.

-## Challenges remained:
-- apart from reviewing trajectory prediction models, I also had a look at special problems from UAV videos.
-- First of all, Objects are usually small due to high altitude of UAV views, resulting in difficulties to detect and track them
-- Secondly, positions of UAV may be affected by wind. videos need to be stablized before processing.
-- Thirdly, algorithms need to be fast for practical application These challenges would be paied with particular attention in future steps.

-# methods
-The project would be combined by two parts; MOT & prediction.I am still doing review on this part and will probably decide which model to use in next few weeks.

 # Impacts
 - UAV advantages